argoproj-archive/argo-site/docs/user_guide/dashboards/cashboard.md

 # Cashboard

 Argo has a "Cashboard" makes it easy to view the total cost of running your Argo.
-For the time period you select, the Cashboard displays how much you are charged for the instances that are currently running, and the actual utilization of those instances. .
+For the time period you select, the Cashboard displays how much you are charged for the instances that are currently running, and the actual utilization of those instances.

+Go to **Navigation bar** > **Monitoring** > **Cashboard**.

 Simply select the time or date range you want to view: **TODAY**, **YESTERDAY**, **LAST 7 DAYS**, **LAST 15 DAYS**, or **CUSTOM** (Default is the current date.)
 The Cashboard graph displays this information: